Islamist and ex-PM vie for mantle of Egypt's revolt

 "The Brotherhood will have to reach out in a grand and dramatic way to the centre and the other political parties if they have any hope of winning their support and any hope of winning the presidency," said Elijah Zarwan of the European Council on Foreign Relations think-tank.

-Some of the potential partners in an anti-Shafiq front will demand a political price.
+Abol Fotouh has already indicated he will throw his weight behind the Brotherhood to "stand in a united front against the symbols of corruption and oppression", but other potential partners in an anti-Shafiq front will demand a political price.

 The secular Justice Party, formed after last year's uprising, expressed "deep sorrow" at the result and set tough terms for the Brotherhood to win its support in the run-off.